mcombeau/ft_transcendance/notes.md

 - Switch to offline everytime we click on a link
 - warn when an invite to play is refused (right now we just wait for the game to start)
-- "play again" for watcher at the end of a game
 - search bar ?
 - when we print an error because of invalid charset, we should specify what are the invalid charsets
 - mute is weird when we unmute someone